hashicorp/terraform-website/content/source/docs/enterprise/before-installing/rhel-requirements.html.md

 ### When I run the installer, it allows me to download and install Docker CE on RedHat.
 Can I use that?

 Yes, Docker CE is compatible with Terraform Enterprise.
 However, it is not directly [supported by RedHat](https://access.redhat.com/articles/2726611).

+### Which storage driver should I use?

-Please ensure the storage driver is `overlay2`.
+Please ensure that you are using the `overlay2` storage driver.

 ### Can an installation where `docker info` says that I’m using devicemapper with a loopback file work?